 and in addition following the procedures in this section.

-A VHT AP or a VHT mesh STA can also announce a new Country string (including a new Operating Table index), new operating classes or new TPC parameters for the BSS that come into effect at the same time as the switch of operating channel, operating channel width(#7393), or both.
+A VHT AP or a VHT mesh STA can also announce a switch of operating channel width, a new Country string (including a new Operating Table index), new operating classes or new TPC parameters for the BSS that come into effect at the same time as the switch of operating channel.

+NOTE: Other means to switch the operating channel width are described in 10.41 (Notification of operating mode changes).